 C. The worker is customarily engaged in an independently established trade, occupation, or business of the same nature as that involved in the work performed.

 Example: You can hire a nonunion accountant for your taxes since accountants regularly work across many fields and industries.

 Basically, because your business is making films or videos, any position who regularly works in making films or videos will now be considered an employee.

-Disclaimer: There are a lot of somewhat grey areas to consider as well so please consult a lawyer if there is an area you’re unsure about.
+Disclaimer: There are a lot of somewhat grey areas to consider as well so please consult an entertainment lawyer if there is an area you’re unsure about.

 Unless all three markers are hit, the people you have been employing as independents, must now become staff members, even short term in some instances.
 This means that these small productions will now be required to pay for things that they didn’t need to pay before.
 The first of which is employer payroll taxes, State and Federal.

 The Employer Federal Tax percentage is broken down as follows:

 |Employer SS||6.20%||stops after $132,900 in wages|